lingeringcode/narrator/README.md

         - period_dates= Dict of Lists per period
         - date= String.
 Date to lookup.
     - Returns String of period to grouper().
+* ```find_term```: Helper function for accumulator().
+Searches for hashtag in tweet.
+If there, return True.
+If not, return False.
+        - Args:
+            - search= String.
+Term to search for.
+            - text= String.
+Text to search.
+        - Returns Boolean
+* ```grouped_dict_to_df```: Takes grouped Dict and outputs a DataFrame.
+    - Args:
+        - sum_option= String.
+Options for grouping into a Dataframe.
+            - group_hash_temporal= Multiple groups of hashtags
+        - output_type= Sring. oPtions for DF outputs
+            - d3js= Good for small multiples in D3.js
+            - python= Good for small multiples in matplot
+        - time_agg_type= String.
+Options for type of temporal grouping.
+            - period= Grouped by periods
+        - group_dict= Hydrated Dict to convert to a DataFrame for visualization or output
+    - Returns DataFrame for use with a plotter function or output as CSV
+* ```accumulator```: Helper function for summarizer functions.
+Accumulates by hashtag lists and keyword lists.
+    - Args:
+        - checker= String.
+Options for accumulation:
+            - hashtags: Hashtag search.
+            - keywords: Keyword search.
+        - df_list= List.
+DataFrame passed as a list for traversing
+        - check_list= List.
+List of terms to accrue and append
+            - If hashtags, converted to List of hashtags
+            - If keywords, List of dicts, where each key is its accompanying hashtag.
+    - Returns a hydrated list of Tuples with hashtags and accompanying date.

 ## Plotter Functions